 Security automation is another great way to make resources spread and do more with less.
 Leaner teams can keep up with force-multiplying tools like XDR and other automated options.

 Cybersecurity outcomes are intrinsically tied to business outcomes because security is an enabler for an organization, not a hindrance or a roadblock.
-Think of cybersecurity like insurance: In scenarios of high risk, premiums go up (not down) because there is a higher likelihood of using that policy.
+Think of it like insurance: during a storm, the value of your umbrella increases.
+Selling that umbrella to save money doesn’t protect you from getting soaked.
 The same can be said of your security strategy.
 When economic storms are blowing, it’s the wrong time to save money by selling your umbrella.